Teachers - Getting Started with Scrible (with Office 365)

-Please see this blog post about our guides and in app tours to help get started with Scrible.
+Please see this blog post about our guides and in-app tours to help get started with Scrible.

-If you have any questions or run into any issues, the fastest way to get help is through our Help page or by emailing firstname.lastname@example.org (for instance if you have a screenshot of a problem you want to send in).
+If you have any questions or run into any issues, the fastest way to get help is through our Help page or by emailing firstname.lastname@example.org (for instance, if you have a screenshot of a problem you want to send in).

-A few notes for fastest support
+A few notes for the fastest support

 - If you're having trouble with the extension, please click the Megaphone icon () near the right end.
 This will open up the help form, and it includes extra logging information from the extension in the report, which may help us determine what caused the problem.

 - If your students can't receive external emails and they submit support requests, please have them include a teacher email address to which we can reply.

 - If teachers are submitting a request on behalf of a student, please include the student's email address to aid us in finding the correct account when researching the issue.

 If your school uses the Microsoft Education roster syncing service, you can let Scrible sync rosters directly from Microsoft Education.
 To enable this, head to your Classroom page in Scrible and click the "Sync classes" button.
 Choose "Office 365 Education" from the list and follow the steps to grant Scrible permission to retrieve your class rosters.